cobalthq/step_by_step/README.md

 ## Usage

-Let's say you have this new commenting feature that you would like to deploy to production, but you only want a subset of users to be able to see it.
+Let's say you have this new commenting feature that you would like to deploy to production, but you only want a subset of your users to be able to see it.

+### Rolling out features

-### Rolling out to a group of users
+#### Rolling out to a group of users

 You can define groups with any custom logic like this: